keithmburu/courses/2021-compling/hw/hw4_text_classification.md

 model.add(Dense(1, activation='sigmoid'))
 ````

-In the above code, our `Embedding`] layer takes in `max_features` words and creates a 128-dimensions embedding space.
+In the above code, our `Embedding` layer takes in `max_features` words and creates a 128-dimensional embedding space.

-It's possible to learn an embedding layer separately and even to use embedding layers that someone else has trained.
+It's possible to learn an embedding layer separately and even to use embedding layers that someone else has already trained.
 In this code, we train the embedding layer with backpropagation as part of the overall training process.
 Here, we have a word embedding matrix of 128 dimensions.
 We need to specify the `input_length` parameter when passing to a `Dense` layer.
 Dense layers take one-dimensional inputs, so we flatten before passing the `Embedding`'s output to a dense layer with 128 nodes.
-Finally, we send the result through a sigmoid activation layer.
+Finally, we send the result through a "sigmoid" (logistic) activation layer.

 ````python
 model.compile(loss='binary_crossentropy',